huyl3-cpu/comfyui_segment_anything_a100/README.md

 7.  **Precision Engineering:**
     - **SAM**: Runs in `BFloat16` (BF16) for maximum throughput on Tensor Cores.
     - **GroundingDino**: Optimized batch inference.
-    - **English Standard**: All logs, comments, and UI elements are standardized in English.

 ## 🛠️ Installation